mastreeno/Merp/README.md

 - Basic Task Management feature added to Merp
 - Supported environment names are now: Staging, Production, OnPremises, AzureCosmosDB, AzureMongoDB
 - Added invoice multi lines management and invoice details pages
-- we got rid of MSMQ as Rebus' transport in fovour of SQL Server, so the following databases must be created:
+- we got rid of MSMQ as Rebus' transport in favour of SQL Server, so the following databases must be created:
     - Merp-Accountancy-Rebus
     - Merp-Registry-Rebus
     - Merp-TimeTracking-Rebus
+- Martin has been rewritten from scratch using Bot Framework SDK v4 and now sports an Alexa skill
 - (If needed) Run MongoDb patches in patches/MongoDb folder
 - Run Update-Database on Merp.Accountancy.QueryStack
 - Run the following Entity Framework Core migrations defined within the project named Merp.Web.Auth (these migrations create the tables needed by both ASP.NET Core's Identity and IdentityServer to persist clients, API resources and configuration data.):